OMandila/the-sagacity-spectrum/README.md

 ### Resolved bugs
 1. The responsiveness issue in small screens below 350px width:
     - As shown in the image below, the home/landing page left a white gap on the right-side when the user tried to view on a 280px width screen.

 ![image](https://github.com/OMandila/sagacity-spectrum/assets/71443713/1182564c-3afc-4685-a0c3-e4f349995c80)
     - This was resolved by reducing the letter-spacing in the footer from 2px to 0, and reducing the font-size of 'Favourite Organizations' from 200% to 140%

 ![image](https://github.com/OMandila/sagacity-spectrum/assets/71443713/58b71ce8-1876-4341-b580-c718708e2406)

 2. The responsiveness issue in small screens below 300px width:
     - As shown in the image below, the projects page was hiding part of the golden date bubble on the left-side when the user tried to view on a 280px width screen.

 ![image](https://github.com/OMandila/sagacity-spectrum/assets/71443713/becdb32a-8bd6-4177-a30c-e0ff695333e9)

-    - This led to design compromise of removing the date bubble from display using a media query targeting screens with below 300px width
+    - This led to a design compromise of removing the date bubble from display using a media query targeting screens with below 300px width

 ![image](https://github.com/OMandila/sagacity-spectrum/assets/71443713/25b38509-5920-41f4-8c88-fe23c6efa558)

 ### Unresolved bugs